 If you couldn’t already tell, mind maps are a great tool to facilitate collaboration within your teams.
 We call this visual collaboration, which is defined as: “Visual collaboration is the practice of workplace collaboration driven by technology.
 It hinges on the ability for people to collaborate using visual elements as tools to expand their understanding and communicative abilities”

-Mind maps represent everything good about visual collaboration and their visual approach to problem-solving and brainstorming make them an amazing tool to use with your team.
+Mind maps represent everything good about visual collaboration and their visual approach to problem-solving and brainstorming makes them an amazing tool to use with your team.

 These capabilities make mind maps a perfect tool for collaborative brainstorming and one that your team should definitely invest in.